 Someone experiencing an anxiety attack may find it hard to breathe.
 It can feel as though their throat is closing over and they are unable to draw in air.
 A tightness in the chest and a detachment from reality has led some people experiencing a panic attack to feel as though they are having a heart attack or stroke.
-However, if you or someone you know feels they may be experiencing a heart attack or stroke always call 000.
+If you or someone you know feels they may be experiencing a heart attack or stroke, always call 000.

 While someone experiencing an anxiety attack will likely feel overwhelmed and out of control, steps can be taken to ease the symptoms.